JULIELab/polar/pipeline-webservice/README.md

 On the command line, type
 ```
-docker run --rm -p 8080:8080 -v /path/to/dictionary/dir:/resources julielab/polarpipeline:1.0.0-SNAPSHOT
+docker run --rm -p 8080:8080 -v /absolute/path/to/dictionary/dir:/resources julielab/polarpipeline:1.0.0-SNAPSHOT
 ```

 This will download the official image, create and run a container.
-The web application is then available under port 8080.
+The web application is then available under port 8080 with path `/pipeline`.

 #### With a Docker image built from the repository code